Simsen3142/EasyVision/opencv/sources/doc/tutorials/imgproc/pyramids/pyramids.markdown

     entire pyramid.
 -   The procedure above was useful to downsample an image.
 What if we want to make it bigger?: columns filled with zeros (\f$0 \f$)
-    -   First, upsize the image to twice the original in each dimension, wit the new even rows and
+    -   First, upsize the image to twice the original in each dimension, with the new even rows and
     -   Perform a convolution with the same kernel shown above (multiplied by 4) to approximate the values of the "missing pixels"
 -   These two procedures (downsampling and upsampling as explained above) are implemented by the